2007 New Zealand police raids: Protests

 On 3 November 2007, a demonstration involving about 150 people took place outside a Labour Party conference.
 Some protesters wearing orange boiler suits had chained themselves together with gags in their mouths and a word such as "terrorist", "Māori" or "anarchist" on their backs.
 Others held placards with the slogans "State terrorists kidnapped our friends" and "Free political prisoners".
 Len Richards, a Labour Party delegate allegedly struck a protester in the face with a megaphone, though he claimed "there was no violence" despite TV3 showing footage of the incident.
 According to the Workers Party, the protester was one of their members.
 Three men were arrested at the protest: the first was attempting to break the police line and enter the conference venue, the second was pulled off the top of a police van and a third was arrested from within the crowd.
 Security personnel at the venue had been significantly increased from the previous day.

 A hikoi protesting the raids and the Terrorism Suppression Act left the Bay of Plenty on 12 November 2007.
-The hikoi collected signatures for a petition that it presented to Parliament when it arrived in Wellington two days later.
+The hīkoi collected signatures for a petition that it presented to Parliament when it arrived in Wellington two days later.
 On 13 November a group of concerned individuals placed an advertisement in The Dominion Post urging the government to withdraw the terrorism legislation and the Terrorism Suppression Amendment Bill.
 Signatories to the advertisement included Green Party leader Jeanette Fitzsimons and National Distribution Union leader Laila Harre.